-Below is some information about the charities we support as a Church.
+Below is some information about our mission partners in the wider world.
 Scroll down to find out more.

 WEC International is a Christian mission agency, committed to seeing Jesus Christ known, loved and worshipped among the peoples who have yet to hear the gospel.
 Most of these ‘remaining unreached peoples’ are also the world’s poorest and sometimes the most marginalized.
 WEC’s aim is to redress this imbalance – serving the last, first.